![]() |

 Jerome Bruner - Tableau

-DEEPLY responsive and adhering to stability and development combined somehow, Jerome S. Bruner (b.
-1915) took part in changing US psychology - accomplishing such a "miracle" - much in keeping with inner sights of mind-improvements.
-IN SUCH as psychological experiments, seldom showing off his romantic or sensitive inner depths at full range, perhaps, he saw into clearer and clearer thinking, and may be called an individual with complex or even conflicting energies - He could express himself through reasoning and possibly 'foreign lands' - by travels or otherwise - Appropriately, very emotive and perceptive he ventured along such a "path". ◊ Perhaps he was having a little bit of guilt for going against the Behaviorists at times, but he navigated on, steadfastly, and founded far and wide that a young one had better adhere to main interests, because many a young person may progress far better by it than by being merely controlled ('tamed') and then assisted. ◊ ON TOP of that he has enough potential to appropriate artistic outlets, or get a very good reputation as a sensible man, basically.
+DEEPLY responsive and adhering to stability and development combined somehow, Jerome S. Bruner took part in changing US psychology - accomplishing such a "miracle" - much in keeping with inner sights of mind-improvements.
+IN SUCH as psychological experiments, seldom showing off his romantic or sensitive inner depths at full range, perhaps, he saw into clearer and clearer thinking, and may be called an individual with complex or even conflicting energies - He could express himself through reasoning and possibly 'foreign lands' - by travels or otherwise - Appropriately, very emotive and perceptive he ventured along such a "path". ◇ Perhaps he was having a little bit of guilt for going against the Behaviorists at times, but he navigated on, steadfastly, and founded far and wide that a young one had better adhere to main interests, because many a young person may progress far better by it than by being merely controlled ('tamed') and then assisted. ◇ ON TOP of that he had enough potential to appropriate artistic outlets, or get a very good reputation as a sensible man, basically.

 Bruner's career and some of his main ideas

-As Professor of psychology at Harvard (1952-72) and then as Watts Professor at Oxford (1972-80) and now at the New School for Social Research in New York City, he has been at the forefront of what is often called the Cognitive Revolution [taking off in the 1960s] - which today dominates psychology around the world.
+As Professor of psychology at Harvard (1952-72) and then as Watts Professor at Oxford (1972-80) and now at the New School for Social Research in New York City, he was at the forefront of what is often called the Cognitive Revolution [taking off in the 1960s] - which today dominates psychology around the world.

 Bruner helped start the educational reform movement in the States during the early 1960s